wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-labview-dashboard.rst

 #.
 Displays a brief chart of the reported battery voltage
 #.
 Displays a Gyro value

-.. todo:: Add link to Using the LabVIEW Dashboard with C++\Java Code

 These indicators (other than the Gyro) are hooked up to appropriate values by default when using the LabVIEW framework.
-For information on using them with C++/Java code see `Using the LabVIEW Dashboard with C++\Java Code`.
+For information on using them with C++/Java code see :doc:`using-the-labview-dashboard-with-c++-java-code`.

 Autonomous Selection Box and Connection Indicator
 -------------------------------------------------